Residence Hall and Room Visitation Policy

-(a) Those individuals not officially assigned by the University to a particular residence hall room or campus apartment.
+- Those individuals not officially assigned by the University to a particular residence hall room.

-Roommates are expected to discuss with each other the general parameters for hosting visitors within the confines of the room or apartment (e.g., advance notice, acceptable visitation hours, visitor behavior, etc.).
-It is the responsibility of the host to ensure that the presence of a guest does not infringe upon the rights of his or her roommates.
-Any resident planning to host an overnight visitor is expected to secure prior permission from all his or her roommates before inviting a guest to stay.
+Roommates are expected to discuss with each other the general parameters for hosting visitors within the confines of the room (e.g., advance notice, acceptable visitation hours, visitor behavior, etc.).
+It is the responsibility of the host to ensure that the presence of a guest does not infringe upon the rights of their roommates.
+Any resident planning to host an overnight visitor is expected to secure prior permission from all their roommates before inviting a guest to stay.
 Cohabitation is not allowed.
-No visitor will be allowed to stay within a room or apartment for more than two consecutive days.
+No visitor will be allowed to stay within a room for more than two consecutive days.

 Guests of residential students are required to register their motor vehicle with the University Police upon arrival.
 There is no charge for this service.
 The University Police Station is open twenty-four hours per day, seven days per week.
 Failure to register a vehicle may result in the issuance of a parking citation.